Braces Are a Big Step

 - Hard foods — nuts, hard candies

-- Foods that require biting into — corn on the cob, apples, carrots (We recommend cutting these first)
+- Foods that require biting into — corn on the cob, apples, carrots (need to cut them into small pieces first)

 There are also a few oral habits you’ll want to steer clear of to keep your braces functioning perfectly.
 Chewing on objects like pens and ice cubes, biting your nails, and smoking can all cause unwanted pressure on your braces.
 Do your best to find another way to keep yourself busy while undergoing orthodontic treatment.